 Now that’s the science.

-That’s how you’ll identify a customer attrition problem or a customer maximisation gap or a customer acquisition challenge.
+That’s how you’ll identify a customer attrition problem, a customer maximisation gap, or an acquisition challenge.

 That’s the detail needed to help you plan your sales targets and focus.

-BD & Sales is most definitely one of the ten drivers or de-railers of your business growth with certainty, predictability, and ‘no surprises’ being its key measures of success.
-And the starting point is the accuracy and rigor of your sales forecasting.
+Business development and Sales are among the ten drivers or derailers of business growth, with certainty, predictability, and ‘no surprises’ being its critical measures of success.
+The starting point is the accuracy and rigour of your sales forecasting and planning.

 On-Demand Webinar